OctopusDeploy/docs/docs/deployment-process/conditions/index.md

 position: 10
 ---

-After you've defined the actions you want your steps to take, you can set conditions for greater control over the step's execution.
+After you've specified the details of the step, you can set conditions for greater control over the step's execution.
 You can set conditions to:

 - Run the step on specific environments or skip specific environments.
 - Specify which channels the step should run on.